 Before you look at the table below, it's important to remember that a person's ACT scores and their GPA show completely different things.
 An ACT score is based on a single test taken in one sitting while a GPA is based on years of schoolwork in numerous classes.

-Because of this, the two numbers are perfectly comparable.
+Because of this, the two numbers aren't perfectly comparable.
 Having a perfect GPA doesn't automatically mean you'll get a perfect 36 on the ACT, and having a low GPA doesn't mean you're doomed to perform poorly on the ACT either.
 Think of it this way: if a runner gets first place in the 100-meter dash, that doesn't automatically mean they'd get first place in a marathon as well!

 However, you can roughly estimate one data point from the other by comparing how "good" each of them is.
 This is similar to saying that the fastest sprinter in the 100-meter dash converts to the fastest runner in a marathon if you were comparing the two races.
 The data we used matches ACT scores to GPA based on how good each of them is, and, more specifically, the percentiles of students earning each.